rule

 Text 5

-He regaining his consciousness rose in bitter rage and ran, opening wide [his mouth], fast for the Lord who on His turn with a smile put His left arm in his mouth like a snake in a hole.
+Regaining his consciousness he stood up in bitter rage and ran, [with his mouth] wide open, full speed at the Lord.
+With a smile He then put His left arm in Kes'ī's mouth, like it was a snake in a hole.

 He regaining his consciousness rose in bitter rage and ran, opening wide [his mouth], fast for the Lord who on His turn with a smile put His left arm in his mouth like a snake in a hole.
 (Vedabase)